outlace/outlace.github.io/_posts/2015-9-5-Computational-Graph.md

 ---
 layout: default_mathjax
 title: "On chain rule, computational graphs, and backpropagation"
-excerpt: "Here I'm going to revisit backpropagation theory by thinking about neural networks as computational graphs upon which we can easily visualize the chain rule to compute partial derivates."
+excerpt: "Here I'm going to revisit backpropagation theory by thinking about neural networks as computational graphs upon which we can easily visualize the chain rule to compute partial derivatives."
 ---
 On chain rule, computational graphs, and backpropagation
 ---------------------